Nonprofit Resources

 • The donor to the trust receives a partial income tax deduction equal to the present value of the charitable remainder beneficiary’s future interest in the trust.

-• The investment earnings of the trust are exempt from income tax with the exception of unrelated business taxable income (UBTI), which is taxed at a rate of 100%.
+• The trust’s investment earnings are exempt from income tax, except for unrelated business taxable income (UBTI), which is taxed at a rate of 100%.

 • Income beneficiaries are taxed on their distribution.